DjangoReinhard/FalconView/docs/src/preferences.md

 Here important behavior and/or application colors can be changed.

 With **[arrow key up]**, respectively **[arrow key down]** the subject of the color can be changed.
-Arrived at the desired subject you can use the following keyboard shortcuts:
+Arrived at the desired subject the following keyboard shortcuts are supported:

 - **[Alt + C]** changes the font or line color.
 - **[Alt + B]** changes the background color